 Conclusion

-To effectively protect, use, and reuse the data they have, today’s organisations must analyse and identify risks, decide on and implement risk management best practices, and continuously monitor risk.
+To effectively protect, use, and reuse the data they have, today’s organisations must analyse and identify risks, decide on and implement risk management best practices, and continuously monitor risk and Applying Data Privacy to their operationss.
 To learn more, download this guide to help you begin your compliance journey.